CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 ###### Forge-Mixin

 * Fix a bug ON THE CLIENT caused by mods that request ItemTooltiping before the client has fully started, in some cases where the user alt-tab on the launching process the startup can take from 3 minutes to 9 minutes long.
+* Add a IRecipe Cache to prevent lag on large modpacks with thousends of recipes on auto-craft machines
 * Target:
   * CLIENT-SIDE